NLnetLabs/rpki-doc/source/routinator/manual-page.rst

       This option provides a path to a file that contains a certificate in PEM encoding that should be used as a trusted certificate for HTTPS server authentication.
-The option can be given more then once.
+The option can be given more than once.

       Providing this option does not disable the set of regular HTTPS authentication trust certificates.